Unity-Technologies/ml-agents/README.md

 If you use Unity or the ML-Agents Toolkit to conduct research, we ask that you cite the following paper as a reference:

 Juliani, A., Berges, V., Vckay, E., Gao, Y., Henry, H., Mattar, M., Lange, D. (2018).
-Unity: A General Platform for Intelligent Agents. arxivlink. https://github.com/Unity-Technologies/ml-agents.
+Unity: A General Platform for Intelligent Agents. *arXiv preprint arXiv:1809.02627.* https://github.com/Unity-Technologies/ml-agents.